AkaraDeveloper/AUTH-SERVICE/README.md

 # AUTH-SERVICE
-This is a 1.0.0 v of Authetication Service
+📗This is a 1.0.0 v of Authetication Service
 - New Integration
-- [x] Add API docs using Swagger with OpenAPI
+- ✔ 👉 Add API docs using Swagger with OpenAPI
-- [x] Reactoring almost parts in the whole project
+- ✔ 👉 Reactoring almost parts in the whole project
-- [x] Change Redis Lib used in the project by using ioredis Lib instead
+- ✔ 👉 Change Redis Lib used in the project by using ioredis Lib instead
-- [x] Separate project modules
+- ✔ 👉 Separate project modules
-- [x] Make code more cleaner
+- ✔ 👉 Make code more cleaner